-2 Right to Appeal
+2. Right to Appeal

-- 2.1 An Academic Appeal is a request for a review of a decision of an Awards Assessment Board or Examination Committee.
-An Academic Appeal may only be made on one or more of the following grounds: - 2.1.1 that the appellant's performance in the assessment was adversely affected by personal illness or other exceptional personal circumstance(s) only if s/he was unable, or for valid and compelling reasons unwilling, to divulge such illness or circumstance(s) before the Awards Assessment Board or Examination Committee reached its decision.
-Such illness or circumstance(s) must have had a demonstrable and substantial negative impact on the resulting assessment outcome; - 2.1.2 that the assessment was not conducted in accordance with the relevant assessment regulations, leading to a demonstrable and substantial negative impact on the resulting assessment outcome; - 2.1.3 that there was administrative error, on the part of the University, which had a demonstrable and substantial negative impact on the resulting assessment outcome; - 2.1.4 that some other material irregularity on the part of the University occurred in the conduct of the assessment which had a demonstrable and substantial negative impact on the resulting assessment outcome; - 2.1.5 that the appellant has been assessed as having a specific learning difficulty during the current academic session, subject to the following: - i.
-The appellant has been diagnosed as having a specific learning difficulty, and was diagnosed, or had started the process of diagnosis by attending SSG for an initial screening, in the current academic session, and before the meeting of the relevant Awards Assessment Board ii. the appellant had not been afforded all opportunities agreed in a full Inclusion Plan to support the assessment or examination in question iii. the appellant is able to supply an educational psychologist's report with a diagnosis of Specific Learning Difficulties and a full Inclusion plan.
+2.1 An Academic Appeal is a request for a review of a decision of an Awards Assessment Board or Examination Committee.
+An Academic Appeal may only be made on one or more of the following grounds:

+2.1.1 that the appellant's performance in the assessment was adversely affected by personal illness or other exceptional personal circumstance(s) only if s/he was unable, or for valid and compelling reasons unwilling, to divulge such illness or circumstance(s) before the Awards Assessment Board or Examination Committee reached its decision.
+Such illness or circumstance(s) must have had a demonstrable and substantial negative impact on the resulting assessment outcome.
+2.1.2 that the assessment was not conducted in accordance with the relevant assessment regulations, leading to a demonstrable and substantial negative impact on the resulting assessment outcome; 2.1.3 that there was administrative error, on the part of the University, which had a demonstrable and substantial negative impact on the resulting assessment outcome; 2.1.4 that some other material irregularity on the part of the University occurred in the conduct of the assessment which had a demonstrable and substantial negative impact on the resulting assessment outcome; 2.1.5 that the appellant has been assessed as having a specific learning difficulty during the current academic session, subject to the following: i.
+The appellant has been diagnosed as having a specific learning difficulty, and was diagnosed, or had started the process of diagnosis by attending SSG for an initial screening, in the current academic session, and before the meeting of the relevant Awards Assessment Board AND V the appellant had not been afforded all opportunities agreed in a full Inclusion Plan to support the assessment or examination in question AND iii. the appellant is able to supply an educational psychologist's report with a diagnosis of Specific Learning Difficulties and a full Inclusion plan.
+The Dean of Academic Quality and Enhancement is empowered to grant a deferral of assessment on receipt of satisfactory evidence of the diagnosis of a Specific Learning Difficulty, provided the conditions set out above apply, without the need to convene an Appeals Board.
+In cases of doubt, recourse shall be had to the full Appeals procedure.
+In no circumstances will deferral of assessment be granted in respect of assessment taken in a previous academic session.
+In the case of students on professional programmes, those academic appeals which have been upheld on this ground shall normally be referred to the Assessment Review Board, in order that the Board may satisfy itself that reasonable adjustments to the undertaking of the professional components of the appellant's programme are considered.